Updated November 29, 2020

 - Appear lethargic or off food

-The problem with kidney damage is its slow, creeping, insidious nature.
+The problem with kidney damage is that it’s slow, creeping and insidious.
 By the time you recognise it, much harm is already done.

 Treatment of Fanconi Syndrome

 If you suspect your dog has been poisoned, please see your vet.
 They will perform blood and urine tests to determine the severity of the problem.
 Some dogs will need to be hospitalised for fluid and electrolyte support.
 Most dogs showing early signs will recover if the treats are stopped.

 Millie’s owners were clever enough to realise that wetting inside wasn’t just laziness but could be a sign of problems.
 Tests showed early kidney damage and the treats were stopped.
 Over the next month, her blood and urine tests returned to normal.